imofftoseethewizard/plguile3/README.md

-# Scheme PostgreSQL Language Extension (Plg3)
+# PostgreSQL/Guile3 Trusted Language Extension

 This project joins my favorite database to my favorite programming language.

 ## Status

 Early alpha.
 Plg3 is feature-complete.
-Current stable(ish) release is 0.18.0, though be warned that anything off of the knife edge of the happy path is likely to cause a crash.
+The latest release of the 0.19.x series is the most stable.
+There are still crashing code paths, but there are fewer in each successive commit.

 ## Overview

-This project provides a PostgreSQL extension that enables the creation of database functions using Guile Scheme 3.0.
+This project provides a PostgreSQL trusted language extension that enables the creation of database functions using Guile Scheme 3.0.

 ## Features

-- Define and run PostgreSQL functions in Guile Scheme
+- Define and run functions or call inline with `DO ...`
+- All Scheme code is evaluated in a sandbox module
+- Per user execution environments
+- Per user call time and allocation limits (within each connection)
+- Supports all built-in data types
+- Triggers and Event Triggers
 - Comprehensive testing suite

 ## Roadmap